MarwenChatti/MarwenChatti/README.md

 - 👋 Hi, I’m @MarwenChatti
-- 👀 I’m interested in Data Science and Machine Learning applied to Mechanical engineering
+-    I’m interested in Data Science and Machine Learning applied to Mechanical engineering
-- 🌱 I’m currently learning Python for Data visualization and Machine learning

 <!---
 MarwenChatti/MarwenChatti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.